Report: Ex-Jet Harris Reaches 2-Year Deal With Patriots

 The move to the hated Patriots has to be a tough pill for Jets fans to swallow.
 Harris, 33, will join a defense that already includes linebackers Dont’a Hightower and Rob Ninkovich, cornerback Malcolm Butler and safety Devin McCourty.

-The defending Super Bowl champions have also added wide receiver Brandin Cooks, tight end Dwayne Allen and corner Stephone Gimore this offseason.
+The defending Super Bowl champions have also added wide receiver Brandin Cooks, tight end Dwayne Allen and corner Stephon Gimore this offseason.